mleoking/PhET/jfreechart/README.txt

 ---------------
 A list of changes in recent versions:

+1.0.0-rc3 : (28-Nov-2005)
+	    - the third "release candidate" for version 1.0.0, this release fixes some issues with the 1.0.0-rc2 release (mainly concerning packaging of resource bundles for localisation).
+            - if no significant problems are reported in the next few days, the 1.0.0 "final" release will be posted on 2-Dec-2005.

+1.0.0-rc2 : (25-Nov-2005)
+            - the second "release candidate" for version 1.0.0.
+If no problems are reported, 1.0.0 "final" will be released on 2-Dec-2005.
+            - see the ChangeLog file for a detailed list of changes in this release.

 1.0.0-rc1 : (2-Jun-2005)
             - this is a "release candidate" for version 1.0.0.
 If no significant API problems are reported, this release will be re-released as version 1.0.0.
             - see CHANGELOG.txt for further details.

 1.0.0-pre2 : (10-Mar-2005)
          - see CHANGELOG.txt for further details.